ShivamGupta-SM/hypedrive-brand/.trae/rules/project_rules.md

 State Management

 - Use Zustand and React Context for managing global state.
-- Leverage tanstack-query or react-query for data fetching and caching; avoid excessive API calls.
+- ALWAYS use TanStack Query (React Query) with Supabase for data fetching, caching, and state management (loading, error states).
+- NEVER use Supabase directly without TanStack Query wrapper.
 - For complex state management, consider using Zustand.
 - Handle URL search parameters using libraries like expo-linking.

 Error Handling and Validation

+- ALWAYS use React Hook Form for form state management and validation.
-- Use Zod for runtime validation and error handling.
+- Use Zod for runtime validation schemas with React Hook Form integration.
+- Use single source of truth for types - generate from Supabase schema, don't duplicate.
 - Implement proper error logging using Sentry or a similar service.
 - Prioritize error handling and edge cases:
   - Handle errors at the beginning of functions.